JEELDONGA18/ora-voice-ai/README.md

 ---

-## 📂 Project Structure (Simplified)
-frontend/
-│
-├── src/
-│ ├── components/
-│ │ ├── voice/
-│ │ ├── layout/
-│ │ └── sections/
-│ ├── pages/
-│ ├── hooks/
-│ ├── services/
-│ └── styles/
-│
-└── README.md

----

-## 🙏 Credits & Acknowledgements
+## 🙏 Credits

 We sincerely thank:

-- **Google Cloud Vertex AI / Gemini** — for powering intelligent, context-aware conversations
+- **Google Cloud Vertex AI / Gemini**
+- **ElevenLabs**

-- **ElevenLabs** — for providing expressive, human-like AI voice synthesis
+for enabling intelligent reasoning and human-like voice synthesis.

-Their platforms made Ora’s natural voice experience possible.

 ---

-## 🚀 Future Enhancements

-- Live speech-to-text transcription
-- True streaming audio from ElevenLabs
-- Multi-language support
-- Mobile-optimized voice UX
-- Persistent session memory
+## 📬 Contact

+📧 Email: jeeldonga18@gmail.com
+📧 CC: dhyeydesai2626@gmail.com, yashdilkhush96@gmail.com, dhrumilkhatiwala@gmail.com
+💬 Subject: *Collaboration with Ora or Query about Ora*

 ---

-## 📬 Contact & Collaboration

-📧 **Email:** jeeldonga18@gmail.com
-📧 **CC:** dhyeydesai2626@gmail.com, yashdilkhush96@gmail.com
-💬 **Subject:** Collaboration with Ora or Query about Ora

----

 ## ⭐ Final Note

-Ora is not just a demo — it is a **foundation for voice-first human–AI interaction**, designed with performance, UX, and realism in mind.
+Ora is not just a demo — it is a **foundation for future voice-first human–AI interaction**, built with a strong focus on UX, performance, and realism.